 - Hosted payment gateways, usually PCI DSS compliant, provide businesses with a secure, user-friendly solution for accepting payments and simplifying compliance and development efforts.

 - Integrating a hosted payment gateway is often straightforward.
 You typically need to embed a code or use a plugin/module for your e-commerce platform, and you are ready to accept payments.

 - Hosted payment gateways are maintained by dedicated service providers, ensuring high uptime and reliability.
 This means fewer instances of downtime or technical issues affecting your payment processing.

 - The redirection of customers to a payments gateway page might impact the overall customer experience.

 - Businesses get limited branding opportunities on the final payments page hosted by the payment gateway.

 An API-hosted payment gateway is a payment gateway that processes payments through an Application Program Interface (API), thereby enabling customers to stay on the merchant’s website throughout the checkout experience.

 API hosted payment gateway offers a fully customisable checkout experience and can be integrated into a variety of systems, including mobile.
-The merchant is responsible for the security of transactions, and it is best for merchants who want complete control of website design.
+As a merchant, you are in complete control of the website design, and are responsible for the end-to-end security of transactions.

 A good example of an API-hosted payment gateway is Razorpay.
 It has platform-specific features like customization and ease of diverse integration needs for websites, mobile apps, CMS-based plug-ins, industry-specific features for startups, small businesses, e-commerce, and a host of other features.
 This effectively leads to Checkout Process Optimization as the API payment gateway streamlines the checkout experience effectively and enables customers to effortlessly complete their purchases.